 Are you happily employed with a company you actually love working for?
 If so, the last thing on your mind right is to look for a new job, right?
-But there are actually several good reasons why you should keep your keep your ear to the ground for any potential job opportunities.
+But there are actually several good reasons why you should keep your ear to the ground for any potential job opportunities.

 For starters, you never know if your organization will lay off its workers in the future.
-A restructuring may also affect your place in the company, or you might end up working for a boss someday who isn’t as great as your old one.
+Restructuring may also affect your place in the company, or you might end up working for a boss someday who isn’t as great as your old one.
 In short, a dozen possible scenarios can give you good reason to keep your options open.

 If you’re worried about the ethical issues of looking for work while still being employed, or simply don’t want to be caught doing it, below are a few ways to look for potential jobs discreetly.

 Don’t Do it at Work

 The last thing you want to do is use your office computers, phone lines, and work email address to look for a job.
 Even if your employer thinks it’s fine, doing this can still appear inappropriate, especially to a potential employer who may see you as disloyal.

 Some companies also have strict rules about this clear conflict of interest.
 So don’t be surprised if this kind of thing results in you being fired from your job.

 Network with Discretion

 Certain industries are so closely-knit that most people working in it — especially in cities — know each other.
 Exercise extreme caution when evaluating your job prospects.
 Rather than send out resumes, the better option might be to network quietly, sending feelers to different companies through people you trust.
 Calling a recruiter at an employment agency will safeguard your job search from the public.